 Residential Care Facilities

-Similar to Assisted and Supportive Living Facilities, Residential Care Facilities (RCFs) are permanent housing communities for those who require some personal care and assistance in day-to-day life.
-There are public, government-subsidized facilities that can only be accessed through a Continuing Care assessment, and others that are private and can be accessed at any time if there is the financial ability to pay.
+Residential Care Facilities (RCFs) provide permanent housing for people who need some personal care and assistance in day-to-day life.
+There are public, government-subsidized facilities you can only access through a Continuing Care assessment.
+There are others that are private and can be accessed any time if you are able to pay.

-RCFs can offer the resident a private bedroom and bathroom, or a shared a room with one other person.
-Dining rooms and living rooms are shared spaces with other residents.
-Facilities may also offer programming such as fitness and recreation classes to help your loved one remain social and active.
-RCF staff are on site at all times for support and care.
+RCFs can offer residents either a private bedroom and bathroom, or a shared a room with one other person.
+Residents share the dining rooms and living rooms.
+Facilities might also offer activities like fitness and recreation classes to help your loved one remain social and active.
+RCF staff are always on site for support and care.

-RCFs are ideal if your loved one’s health is stable and they have minimal nursing care needs.
-Residents must be able to complete most activities of daily living themselves and must be able to self-evacuate the facility in case of emergency.
+RCFs are ideal if your loved one’s health is stable and they don’t need much nursing care.
+Residents must be able to perform most activities of daily living their own.
+They must also be able to exit the facility without help in an emergency.

-To determine what the current wait times are for Residential Care Facilities in your area, please see Residential Care Facility Placement from Home – Wait Times.
+To find out what the current wait times are for Residential Care Facilities in your area, please see Residential Care Facility Placement from Home – Wait Times.